Which TV shows epitomize what it means to work in a restaurant?

-You could go about answering this question in a variety of ways.
-Is it a reality show displaying how detrimental a poor manager can be?
-Or is it a lighthearted comedy where the restaurant is always the background of the show?
+With so much TV out there today, you could answer that question in a number of ways.
+Is it a reality TV show about how detrimental a not-so-great manager can be?
+Is it a lighthearted comedy where the restaurant is the backdrop of the show?

 Restaurant Reality Shows